DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/intro-ect-video-introduction.md

   classroom.
 Your actions can influence the way your pupils behave, the way that they feel about your lessons and the results they achieve.
-This Block has been designed to support you in securing the kind of positive climate for learning which will have a direct impact on your teaching and your pupils’ learning.
+This Block has been designed to support you in securing the kind of positive climate for learning which will have a direct impact on your teaching and your pupils' learning.
 It will help you do all of the things we have just described: develop and reinforce rules and routines, support you in establishing positive relationships with pupils and show you ways to set and maintain high